 Undergraduate Course Descriptions

-101. The Criminal Justice System (Required)
+101. Criminal Justice in a Global Context (Required)

 This course provides an overview of the development and operations of the US criminal justice system.
 Attention will be focused on law enforcement, judicial organization, and correctional processes.
 The course will also consider the nature and extent of crime and will survey main theories of criminal behavior.

 This course will provide a detailed examination of past and present theories of criminal behavior, placing them in a socio-historical context and exploring their policy and practical implications.